-- Provide comprehensive supporting evidence to inform the new Local Plan, so that flood risk is taken into account in the preparation of new Local Plan policies and site allocations;
+- Provide comprehensive supporting evidence to inform the Emerging Local Plan (2019-2039), so that flood risk is taken into account in the preparation of new Local Plan policies and site allocations;

 - Identify the requirements for site-specific flood risk assessments, required to support planning applications, including those in locations at risk from sources other than river and sea flooding;